podchasova11/mobile-testing-interview-questions/README.md

       This will start capturing a video of the screen and saving it to the device's SD card.
 Replace <code>video_name</code> with the desired name for the video file.

-      The following error might occurs:
+      The following errors might occur:

             Unable to get output buffers (err=-38)
             Encoder failed (err=-38)